dantheuber/proactive-deps/README.md

 dependency_healthy{dependency="redis"} 1
 */
 ```

+## 📖 API Documentation
+For detailed API documentation, refer to the [API.md](./API.md) file.

+The `API.md` file contains comprehensive information about all exported classes, methods, and types in the library, generated using JSDoc.

 ## 🧠 Philosophy
 Other tools might let you know that a dependency was broken when you find out the hard way. `proactive-deps` helps you know in advance, by making it dead simple to wrap, register, and expose active health checks for the services your app relies on.